 All local policies regarding infection prevention and analgesia will be adhered to throughout sample collection.
-Trained staff will then undertake preliminary sample processing on the neonatal unit, following which the samples will be frozen and stored on site prior to transportation to the laboratory at St James's University Hospital for further analysis.
+Trained staff will then undertake preliminary sample processing on the neonatal unit, following which the samples (EDTA plasma and endotracheal tube secretions) will be frozen and stored on site at -80°C prior to transportation to the laboratory at St James's University Hospital for storage and subsequent analysis.
+The University of Leeds -80°C freezer facility is linked to a 24h temperature monitoring system (Tutela) with back-up freezer space available in case of freezer facility.